Utah UCCJEA

 another proceeding or purpose.

-solely by being physically present for the purpose of participating in a
+being physically present for the purpose of participating in a proceeding under

-process in this state.
-If a party present in this state is subject to the
+state.
+If a party present in this state is subject to the jurisdiction of

-litigation based on acts unrelated to the participation in a proceeding under
+based on acts unrelated to the participation in a proceeding under this chapter

 (1) A court of this state may communicate with a court in another state